 Modern farmhouse style is hugely popular thanks to HGTV shows like Fixer Upper.
 Whether you’re a fan of the show or not, you can’t help escaping the massive influence it’s had on popularizing modern country style.

-Farmhouse modern or new country has been around for a while.
+Farmhouse modern or “new country” has been around for a while.
 One of the mass retailers where you can always find a refined modern interpretation of classic traditional designs is Pottery Barn.

 What makes the new farmhouse style different from country style we’re familiar with and how do we replicate it in our home?

-Comfort and versatility played a big part.
+Comfort and versatility play a big part.
 Most living spaces and family rooms are open living dining combined.
 We want to live in one big room because we don’t want to miss a thing.
 We want to be able to talk and cook, watch TV or play on the computer, do homework and socialize all at the same time.

 On Fixer Upper, we saw homes getting re-invented for the 21st century.